*T. W. Idol, PhD (Chair)—tropical forestry/agroforestry

 Electives (15 credits):

 Course in graduate research methods (400-level or above, 3); NREM graduate courses (600-level and above, 6); Other graduate courses for specialization from within or outside of NREM (6); where all 6 credits can be satisfied by 400-level course credits, however, this reduces to 3 credits if a 400-level course(s) is taken to fulfill the research methods requirement.
+Students are limited to 9 credits of NREM 699.

 Thesis (6 credits):